Want to learn how to peel a pomegranate without making a mess or losing any seeds? Here’s my favorite way to seed a pomegranate!

 The seeds can also be made into a tasty juice that’s amazing on its own or mixed into other drinks and smoothies.

-How to Open & Seed a Pomegranate
+How to Cut & Seed a Pomegranate

 If you’ve ever had pomegranate seeds, you know they’re super tasty.
 But it can seem a little overwhelming trying to get them out of the pomegranate fruit itself.

 Sure, you can buy the seeds pre-seeded, but that’s more expensive than buying a whole pomegranate fruit.
-Fortunately, with the seeding strategy in this post, de-seeding will be a cinch (and won’t ruin/stain your kitchen counters)!
+Fortunately, with the seeding method in this post, de-seeding will be a cinch (and won’t ruin/stain your kitchen counters)!

 - Cut the pomegranate in half through the root, then in half again to create quarters.